 Another option is to remove the old fabric pieces, then use them as a pattern for your new fabric.
 This method doesn’t really require any measuring at all, just tracing.
 However, it requires that you have new fabric ready to trace, which may be a problem if you’re not sure how much you need before measuring.

 - Step 1: Remove the fabric.
 Using a seam ripper, gently remove the existing fabric from the chair.
-Be careful to keep each piece as intact as possible, as you’ll be using it as a pattern.
+Be careful to keep each piece as intact as possible, as you’ll use it as a pattern.

 - Step 2: Lay the fabric out.
-Once you’ve removed all of the fabric pieces from your chair, lay down your new fabric.
-Then, lay each of the old fabric pieces on top of your new fabric.
+Once you’ve removed all the fabric pieces from your chair, lay down your new fabric.
+Then, lay each old fabric piece on top of your new fabric.

 - Step 3: Trace the pattern.
 Using chalk or pencil, trace the pattern of the old fabric onto the new fabric.